Working with WebAssembly and WASI 0.2 components 2026-05-28

 There is still a lot that I have not looked into regarding WebAssembly components, but needs more exploration:

-jcogenerated ~6000loc of JavaScript for my simple example above.
-It is worth keeping an eye on this and taking steps to optimize it if possible. - What is the performance like?
+3. What is the performance like?
 Passing values from/to WebAssembly is inherently going to be less performant as they need to be converted to/from the shapes that the guest and host expect (ie strings are represented as utf16 in JavaScript and utf8 in Rust).
-WebAssembly Components introduce an intermediate ABI which means transforming types into this ABI representation and then from that into the target representation, likely adding extra overhead.
+WebAssembly components introduce an intermediate ABI which means transforming types into this ABI representation and then from that into the target representation, likely adding extra overhead.

-wit-bindgenlayer as small as possible and separate from core logic so that it can be swapped with something else if needed in the future. - Defining stub WIT interfaces in JavaScript is a bit of a pain, but also powerful as it gives you complete control.
+5. Defining stub WIT interfaces in JavaScript is a bit cumbersome but also very flexible as it gives you complete control over what your WASM program is able to do.
 There are also shims available like this one which are worth looking more into for real projects.

 Final Thoughts